 Knowing Their Terrain

-A fine hotel's staffers do not wear blinkers.
-All personnel above the level of housekeeper should know what's what.
+A fine hotel's staffers, all personnel above the level of a housekeeper, should know what's what.

 They should be able to tell a guest where everything is situated in the hotel: services, dining, entertainment.
 They should know hours, charges, policies.